Yashvardhan-17/DataProvenance/README.md

-# DataProvenance And Assurance Framework Using Ethereum Blockchain
+# Data Provenance Assurance Using Ethereum Blockchain
 The Data Provenance and Assurance Framework is employed to check the provenance of a document previously uploaded by a user.
 It verifies whether the data has been altered and preserves these details on the immutable and distributed Ethereum Blockchain Network.
 The web application's front-end was developed using React, while the smart contracts were authored in Solidity.
 IPFS is utilized to generate a hash value for the file, which is subsequently stored on the Ethereum blockchain.
 ## Objectives
 * To develop a data provenance assurance framework for the cloud environment by integrating Ethereum Blockchain and IPFS.